Improve customer service delivery with Virima IT discovery

 Lack of technical support for internal teams

-As consumer expectations continue to increase, service delivery teams are left with a challenging situation.
+As consumer expectations continue to increase, IT service delivery teams are left with a challenging situation.
 To provide their customers with the best experience possible, they need to have the correct data at their fingertips.

 Unfortunately, IT teams often cannot give their customer service agents access to the information they need to do their jobs effectively.
 As a result, agents often have no clear path to follow when resolving customer issues, leading to poor customer satisfaction and even lost business.

-Inability to meet service level agreements consistently
+Inability to meet the IT service delivery level agreements consistently

 Customer support teams are held accountable for meeting their service level agreements (SLAs).
 For instance, SLAs that govern support timeframes require support teams to respond to user requests within a certain number of hours.
 Service level agreements are supposed to be met to ensure that customers receive the level of service they expect.